SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

     ?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&fieldCustomizers={"Color":{"id":"c3070978-d85e-4298-8758-70b5b5933076"}}
     ```

-    In this query string, you have to replace the GUID with the `id` value you saved from the **CustomColorFieldFieldCustomizer.manifest.json** file, and the **Color** object name refers to the name of the field to customize.
+    In this query string, replace the GUID with the `id` value you saved from the **CustomColorFieldFieldCustomizer.manifest.json** file, and the **Color** object name refers to the name of the field to customize.
 If you like, you can also provide a custom configuration object, serialized in JSON format, as an additional parameter for the field customizer construction.

     Notice that when executing the page request, you are prompted with a warning message box with the title "Allow debug scripts?", which asks your consent to run code from localhost for security reasons.
 Of course, if you want to locally debug and test the solution, you have to allow it to "Load debug scripts."